AdobeDocs/genstudio.en/help/user-guide/content/templates.md

 ---
 title: Templates
-description: Learn how to use templates in GenStudio.
+description: Learn how to set up templates in GenStudio.
 feature: Content Hub
 ---

 # Templates

-This topic is for templates.
-TBD
+Templates are used to generate content for email messages, social media, and display ads.

+view details, delete

+## Upload a template

+Upload HTML file
+See what fields are extracted
+Save with *filename, *channel, and optional metadata.

+- Meta: aspect ratio
+- Display ads: dimensions

+## Create experiences